cwpearson/website2/posts/20240729-kokkos-nsys/index.md

 +++
-title = "Using nvtx-connector and Nsight Systems to Understand your Kokkos Application" date = 2024-07-29T00:00:00-0700 description = "How to use nvtx-connector with Nsight Systems to understand your Kokkos codes" tags = ["kokkos", "cmake", "nvidia", "nsight", "CUDA", "GPU"] draft = false
+title = "Using Kokkos Tools and Nsight Systems to Understand your Kokkos Application" date = 2024-07-29T00:00:00-0700 description = "How to use nvtx-connector with Nsight Systems to understand your Kokkos codes" tags = ["kokkos", "cmake", "nvidia", "nsight", "CUDA", "GPU", "kokkos tools"] draft = false
 +++